Judice, Louisiana

 Judice is an unincorporated community in Lafayette Parish, Louisiana, United States.

 "Foreman Flats" was the original name of the area, which included Ridge Road in the north, Doc Duhon Road in the south, Lagneaux Road in the east, and South Fieldspan Road in the west.
 However, the Judice area is known as residing between W. Congress street, Coulee Isle des Cannes/Johnston Street, S. Richfield, and Percy Bourque Road/John LeBlanc Road in Lafayette Parish.
-The community is located near the intersection of LA Hwy 724 and LA Hwy 342.
+The community is located near the intersection of Louisiana Highway 342 and Louisiana Highway 724.

 The first settler was Edward G. F. Broussard in 1858 when he bought 160 acre.
 Other original settlers of the area came from Georgia, South Carolina, and North Carolina.
 John C. Smith was also one of the early settlers and he was the only known slave owner.
 After the end of slavery, many of Smith's slaves stayed on the land and worked as tenant farmers and continue to live in the Judice area today.